 By Blackfriars, with its series of columns crossing the Thames, totemic remnants of the earlier bridge, we had the shape of the book we wanted to create: A history of writing in London, seen through the prism of geography.

-London: City of Words is arranged by district and designed to enable the reader to find buildings and places intimately associated with the writers, poets and dramatists who have lived and worked in the capital.
+The book is arranged by district and designed to enable the reader to find buildings and places intimately associated with the writers, poets and dramatists who have lived and worked in the capital.

 This is a vast, enlivening subject, and of necessity we have had to be selective.
 Nevertheless we have sought to be as inclusive as possible, and feature a wide spectrum of writing over the past 700 years.